FlexibleEngineCloud/terraform-provider-flexibleengine/docs/resources/rds_read_replica_v3.md

 The following arguments are supported:

+* `region` - (Optional, String, ForceNew) Specifies the region in which to create the RDS read replica resource.
+  If omitted, the provider-level region will be used.
+Changing this will create a new RDS read replica resource.
+  Currently, read replicas can be created only in the same region as that of the primary DB instance.

-* `name` - (Required) Specifies the DB instance name.
+* `name` - (Required, String, ForceNew) Specifies the DB instance name.
 The DB instance name of the same type must be unique for the same tenant.
 The value must be 4 to 64 characters in length and start with a letter.
 It is case-sensitive and can contain only letters, digits, hyphens (-), and underscores (_).
   Changing this parameter will create a new resource.

-* `flavor` - (Required) Specifies the specification code.
+* `flavor` - (Required, String) Specifies the specification code.

-* `replica_of_id` - (Required) Specifies the DB instance ID, which is used to create a read replica.
+* `replica_of_id` - (Required, String, ForceNew) Specifies the DB instance ID, which is used to create a read replica.
   Changing this parameter will create a new resource.

-* `volume` - (Required) Specifies the volume information.
-Structure is documented below.
+* `volume` - (Required, List, ForceNew) Specifies the volume information.
+The [volume](#rds_volume) object structure is documented below.
 Changing this parameter will create a new resource.

-* `availability_zone` - (Required) Specifies the AZ name.
+* `availability_zone` - (Required, String, ForceNew) Specifies the AZ name.
   Changing this parameter will create a new resource.

-* `tags` - (Optional) A mapping of tags to assign to the RDS read replica instance.
+* `tags` - (Optional, Map) A mapping of tags to assign to the RDS read replica instance.
   Each tag is represented by one key-value pair.

-* `region` - (Optional) The region in which to create the instance.
-If omitted, the `region` argument of the provider is used.
-Currently, read replicas can be created only in the same region as that of the promary DB instance.
-    Changing this parameter will create a new resource.
+<a name="rds_volume"></a>
 The `volume` block supports:

-* `type` - (Required) Specifies the volume type.
+* `type` - (Required, String, ForceNew) Specifies the volume type.
 Its value can be any of the following and is case-sensitive:
   - ULTRAHIGH: indicates the SSD type.
   - ULTRAHIGHPRO: indicates the ultra-high I/O.

   Changing this parameter will create a new resource.

-* `disk_encryption_id` -  (Optional) Specifies the key ID for disk encryption.
+* `disk_encryption_id` -  (Optional, String, ForceNew) Specifies the key ID for disk encryption.
   Changing this parameter will create a new resource.

+* `size` - (Optional, Int) Specifies the volume size.
+Its value range is from **40** GB to **4000** GB.
+The value must be a multiple of 10 and greater than the original size.

-## Attributes Reference
+## Attribute Reference

 In addition to the arguments listed above, the following computed attributes are exported: